obassett/100-days-of-code/log.md

 **Thoughts:**: being able to predictably access data out of what comes back from twitter api makes things easy. dictionaries are good for looking up data.
 Pushing tweets into a kinesis steam is particularly easy... consuming it may not be quite so easy

 **Link to work:** [Twitter Analysis (https://github.com/obassett/twitter-analysis)]

+### Day 3:July 15, 2018
+#####

+**Today's Progress**: Played Around with kenesis stream consumer that then fed the text of the tweets through AWS comprehend to do sentiment analysis.
+Super easy to use... really cool.
+Also learned what keyword arguments only means.
+Handy to know.

+**Thoughts:**: Life sometimes makes it challenging to set aside time.
+Heopfully that will get easier as the habit forms... having an 8 month old however means late evenings are typically it for me.
+Need to work on making sure I am ready to go.

+**Link to work:** [Twitter Analysis (https://github.com/obassett/twitter-analysis)]